Waddell & Reed Financial (WDR) says that Derek D. Burke is president of its broker-dealer starting Monday.

 Nelson joined W&R in 1995 and had managed the High Income Fund since 2008.
 He took the helm of the Ivy High Income Fund in late 2013 after then-manager Bryan Krug left the firm, Spica notes.

 “We are confident that Chad, and the high-income team, will continue to successfully manage the investment process that has led to the funds’ competitive performance over time,” said Philip J. Sanders, chief investment officer of Waddell & Reed Financial, in a press release.
 “This team is well-experienced, is steeped in a successful investment process, and looks forward to continuing and expanding its major role in the funds’ success.”
+As for Caldwell’s exit, Morningstar says he “was a key contributor, and his departure is a loss.”
+The research firm lowered its rating on the Ivy Asset Strategy Fund to Neutral from Bronze.

 Michael Avery, who has managed the Asset Strategy portfolios for 17 years, continues as portfolio manager and leads the five-member Asset Strategy team, according to W&R.